webplatform/docs/tutorials/canvas/Canvas_tutorial/Using_images/index.md

 ==== drawImage example 1 ====

-[[Image:=Canvas_backdrop.png|=Canvas_backdrop.png]]In the following example I will be using an external image as the backdrop of a small line graph.
+[[File:Canvas backdrop.png|right|basic graph drawn on a canvas]]In the following example I will be using an external image as the backdrop of a small line graph.
 Using backdrops can make your script considerably smaller because we don't need to draw an elaborate background.
 I'm only using one image here so I use the image object's <code>onload</code> event handler to execute the drawing statements.
 The <code>drawImage</code> method places the backdrop on the coordinate (0,0) which is the top left corner of the canvas.

 [[View this example]]